Adekunle77/CurrencyConverter/README.md

 Developing the I app, I used Xcode's storyboard for lay out of the design.
 I used MVVM design pattern, wrote a rest Api call function, used Codable to parse the retrieved JSON, and wrote Unit Tests.

 ## MVVM
 I decided to use MVVM design pattern, because I like how it separates the logic away from the view.
-Plus, I intended to add some additional features soon, to the app.
+Plus, I intended to add some additional features soon to the app.
 I feel that it would be easy to add extra classes and code, using this design pattern.

 ## Unit Testing
 I have written Unit Tests for this app.
 I wrote a mock of the api request function, I done this to test 3 functions that parsed data, that is retrieved from the api request.